openoms/bitcoin-tutorials/tor_hidden_service_example.md

 ## Create a Tor Hidden Service
 A simple example of creating and using a Tor Hidden Service.

-Using ThunderHub as an example.
+Using ThunderHub as an example, use anyother name to be change the directory name.

 * Install Tor:
 ```